borgwarner efr turbos

 Sierra Sierra Time Attack Evo

-The Sierra Sierra time attack Evo is powered by our Full-Race Twinscroll Turbo kit.
-For years their team battled turbo failures from “the other brand”.
+The Sierra Sierra Time Attack Evo is powered by our Full-Race Twinscroll Turbo kit.
+For years their team battled turbo failures.
 BW engineering saw this as an ideal test bed where twin-scroll BorgWarner EFR8374, 9174 and 9180 turbochargers could be fully evaluated.
-Soon after, the EFR powered vehicle re-wrote the record books with a 298km/h top speed record at World Time Attack at Eastern Creek in Sydney, Australia
+Soon after, the EFR powered vehicle re-wrote the record books with a 298km/h top speed record at World Time Attack at Eastern Creek in Sydney, Australia.

-There are (4) investment cast stainless steel turbine housings that make up the initial release of the EFR series (with more to come).
-Sizes are available in .64 A/R T25, 0.83 A/R T3 and 0.92 A/R internal WG or 1.05 A/R external WG T4 twinscroll footprints, all use a 3″ Vband outlet.
+There are nine (9) investment cast stainless steel turbine housings that make up the initial release of the EFR series (with more to come).
+Sizes are available in 0.64 and 0.85 A/R T25, 0.85 A/R V-Band in either internal or external wastegate configuration, 0.83 A/R T3, 0.80 and 0.92 A/R T4 internal WG, and 1.05 and 1.45 A/R T4 external WG.
+T4 twinscroll footprints, all use a 3″ Vband outlet.
 Stainless steel is a superior material choice for manifolds and turbine housings in turbocharged engines which operate at extreme EGTs.
 From a performance standpoint, the combination of material properties and thinly cast wall thickness allow less heat energy to escape AND are lighter weight while also being more crack resistant.
-The investment casting process results in a perfectly smooth surface finish that resembles a ported/polished cyl head and serves to lower gas friction losses – all while looking beautiful in the engine bay (a perfect compliment to the Full-Race header it’s attached to).
+The investment casting process results in a perfectly smooth surface finish that resembles a ported/polished cylinder head and serves to lower gas friction losses – all while looking beautiful in the engine bay (a perfect compliment to the Full-Race header it’s attached to).
 Stainless Turbine housings offer exceptional corrosion resistance at elevated temperatures – far superior to rusty/corroded cast iron housings we are used to seeing in the past.
 These turbine housings are truly fit for street use, road racing, or even endurance racing and when polished they look like modern-artwork.

 NOTE: These are NOT designed to be direct bolt-in replacement turbine housings for other mfg turbos so do NOT expect them to bolt up to your car/manifold without changes unless stated.